ElectricalFlo/ASL3-Auto-Connect-and-Reconnect-To-Hub/README.md

 ````bash
 sudo systemctl restart asl3-autolink.service
 ````
-###Congrats!
+## Congrats!
 You have successfully congigured your node to automatically connect to your favorite hub/node

-You can alwasys configure your asl3-autolink.conf to change what node/hub you autoconnect to.
+You can always configure your asl3-autolink.conf to change what node/hub you autoconnect to.
 ````bash
 sudo nano /etc/asl3-autolink.conf
 ````